PritenMakwana44/unfiltered-anime/README.md

     + AllAuth

 # Testing

+Both Automatic ans Manual testing was done throughout this project.
+I felt doing Unit testing wouldn't be appropriate due to the simple project in place.
+Due to the lack of complexity I felt my time would be better placed elsewhere.
+Hence I used my Python Pep8 inbuilt add-on to ensure that my code would is valid.
+I then used external validators for my other code as will be shown later.
+I also used manual testing by continously checking what my site looks like on diffrent browsers and devices and making sure all functions work as expected.

 ## Functionality and Compatibility Testing
 For functionality testing I tested my website in all diffrent sizes in chrome, firefox and safari.
 My project looked great on all browsers and were responsive on mobile, tablet and desktop.
 There was room for improvement but the responsiveness was still functional.
+Much testing was done using an Iphone 13 pro, iPad pro and Macbook Pro 13".
+This ensured I knew what impact my changes were continously making.

 ## Code Validator Testing
 HTML: